Optometric Vision Therapy

 Vision therapy helps those whose eyes do not work together as a team.
 Their eyes do not aim simultaneously at the same visual target, causing poor performance in reading, sports, depth perception, etc.

 To learn more about binocular vision, go to:

 AMBLYOPIA (LAZY EYE), DIPLOPIA (DOUBLE VISION), AND STRABISMUS (CROSS-EYED, EYE TURNS, ETC.):

-Vision Therapy programs and scientific research have proven that vision therapy is much more effective for curing eye turns, lazy eyes, etc compared to surgery or glasses.
+Vision Therapy programs can be very effective in treating eye turns, lazy and double vision.
 It is never too late to be helped!

 To learn more about eye turns, crossed eyes, and lazy eye, go to:

 Environmental stress on the visual system from doing constant near work such as reading, texting, and computer use can result in headaches, motion sickness, headaches, eyestrain, and more.